ronakupadhyaya/Horizons-week-03/day5/blackjack/README.md

   - Is game over (`Boolean`): true if game is over, false otherwise.

 ### Routes

-To start, you should be able to play against the computer using Postman.
+These methods will allow you to play from PostMan.

 - `POST /game`:
   - Create new game
   - Redirect to `/game/:id`